-The previous day, Fri 28 Feb, at 9 a.m, Bob Evans, Chair of both the School Governing Body and the Abingdon Area Archaeological and Historical Society will be making a presentation to the school about the whole Spinney project, there will also be a display of some of our more interesting finds.
-All supporters are very welcome to this event.
+This month, Bob Evans, Chair of both the School Governing Body and the Abingdon Area Archaeological and Historical Society made a presentation to the school about the whole Spinney project, where we were able to display some of our more interesting finds.

 Despite having a Christmas break from digging, the project is going well.
 We have nearly exposed the entire length of the cottage, although we are still unsure of how deep the cottage is.
 Unfortunately as much as we would like to dedicate all of the digging time to excavation, we are inevitably hindered by the continual growth in the Spinney and the surrounding area of the cottage.
 Indeed a large cobbled path leading to the cottage has become quite overgrown.
 So any help on the morning of the scheduled digs is very much appreciated.

 A video interview with John Tolson, talking about Shrieve Cottage bricks, its a very interesting watch!

 John Tolson has also prepared a trailer to show what we had been doing at Shrieve Cottages, which is shown below